enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 The client prototype creates and modifies HTML elements manually.
-This is a problem it is not clear what each function is doing.
+This is a problem as it is not clear what each function is doing.
 If another developer took over maintaining the implemented functions it would be harder to determine what these functions are doing, especially since the code is not commented.
 This could have been fixed by using a client framework which allows the use of JSX or HTML templates, removing the need to create elements using JavaScript.

 - [Original Code Source](https://github.com/enchant97/frameworks_and_languages_module/blob/13eed800212051ec10804221e2aab8317f60e587/example_client/index.html)